Trump tells Christian voters "they won't have to vote anymore" if he is elected in November

 CBS News reached out to the Trump campaign for comment on his remarks.

-Trump spoke to about a few hundred people in a packed audience at the summit just hours after meeting Israeli Prime Minister Benjamin Netanyahu at Mar-a-Lago.
+Trump spoke to a packed audience at the summit just hours after meeting Israeli Prime Minister Benjamin Netanyahu at Mar-a-Lago.
 Netanyahu met with Mr. Biden and Vice President Kamala Harris separately a day earlier at the White House.
+Event organizers said about 3,500 people attended the former president's speech.

 He spent much of his speech criticizing Harris, who is the presumptive Democratic nominee for president after President Biden decided to drop his reelection bid.